synyx/fakedata/README.md

 # Fake Data Provider for RabbitMQ

+### Motivation

+Imagine you want to run a component of a distributed system in an (more or less) isolated environment.
+This might be your laptop or CI.
+In case you are running query/response scenarios over RabbitMQ/AMQP you need components that answer your queries.
+Of course one could spin up those components itself in a container and use them.
+But those components have dependencies as well that'd need to be started.
+In the worst case you need to start the whole distributed system locally.

+FakeData is written to be a generic, configurable provider that enables lightweight response providers.

+### Technical Details

 This small program connects to a given RabbitMQ server, declares a topic where to which it binds a queue on which it consumes so called *query messages*.
 Concrete names for exchange, queue and routing key used to bind the queue have to be configured in a file config.properties.